youngeunkwon0405/RL/docs/design-docs/uv.md

 When a NeMo-RL job is started:

 1. The driver script creates several {py:class}`RayWorkerGroup <nemo_rl.distributed.worker_groups.RayWorkerGroup>`s.
-2. Each worker group will create their workers which are wrapped in a {py:class}`RayWorkerBuilder <nemo_rl.distributed.worker_groups.RayWorkerBuilder>`
+2. Each worker group will create their workers which are wrapped in a {py:class}`RayWorkerBuilder <nemo_rl.distributed.worker_groups.RayWorkerBuilder>` where the fully qualified name (FQN) of the worker class is passed as a string.
+3. {py:class}`RayWorkerBuilder <nemo_rl.distributed.worker_groups.RayWorkerBuilder>` launches the worker under {py:class}`RayWorkerBuilder <nemo_rl.distributed.worker_groups.RayWorkerBuilder.
+IsolatedWorkerInitializer>` which allows us to initialize the class without importing packages not available in the base environment.
 3. Before the worker class is instantiated by the `RayWorkerBuilder`, if (1) A `PY_EXECUTABLE` is defined on the worker class (decorated with `@ray.remote` and set in the [registry](../../nemo_rl/distributed/ray_actor_environment_registry.py)) and (2) it starts with `uv`; a `venv` is created with all the dependencies it needs and the `runtime_env["py_executable"]` is replaced with the `venv`'s python interpreter.

 This approach allows a fast start-up and maintains dependency isolation.
 It also has the added benefit of having all the virtual environments local under `./venvs`.